Best mobile card reader

 Transaction fees are 2.4% plus $0.25 for each swipe, and for a keyed entry this rises to 3.4% plus $0.25 for each transaction.
 Overall, if you're already a QuickBooks user, QuickBooks Payments could be your priority choice.

 The mobile card reader that's part of the PayAnywhere ecosystem

 PayAnywhere is a mobile card reader solution that integrates into the larger PayAnywhere ecosystem.
-Their reader accepts the full range of payments, including traditional magnetic swipe, the newer chip payments, and even the latest contactless payments, including Samsung Pay.
+This reader accepts the full range of payments, including traditional magnetic swipe, newer chip payments, and even the latest contactless payments, including Samsung Pay.

 The entry-level reader is free, connects via Bluetooth, and can do both swipe and chip transactions; an upgraded reader also supports contactless transactions.

 The notable feature of the PayAnywhere card reader is that it is part of the larger family of PayAnywhere services.
 These include being able to send invoices from within their app, accepting card payments on your website, and being able to apply discounts to invoices.

 For the Pay-As-You-Go plan, there is no monthly fee and the card reader is provided free.
 The transaction fee is 2.69% for swiped, dip, or tap, and for keyed in payments the fee rate is 3.49% + $0.19.
 If processing orders of over $10,000 a month, discounted rates may apply.

 Other mobile card readers to consider